mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

         - **DP**: Direct Pay PSEO
         - **PB**: *Project Based* (if available)

-Please note the importance of the SectionEnrollmentType Descriptor in validating Project-Based and Independent Study courses as describe in the [Level Characteristics section](../reference/descriptors_resources.md#level-characteristics) of the Descriptors and Resources document.
+Please note the importance of the SectionEnrollmentType Descriptor in validating Project-Based and Independent Study courses as described in the [Level Characteristics](../reference/mccc_data_reporting.md#level-characteristics) documentation.

 ## Resource: Grade